xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 also available for modular systems including the Edge enhanced 88-LC1-12TH24FH-E and 88-LC1-52Y8H-EM.
 The 88-LC1-52Y8H-EM is the first Silicon One line card offering a high density low speed aggregation with 52 SFP28 ports for 10G and 25G native support.
-All line cards support MACSEC and Class C timing.
+All line cards support MACSec and Class C timing.

 ![](http://xrdocs.io/design/images/asn-metro/metro-hw-8000-p100.png)